lethal-guitar/RigelEngine/README.md

 * extended modding features

-There was never any source code released for the original game, so this project is based on reverse engineering.
-Disassembly from the original executable served as basis for writing new code from scratch, while video captures from DosBox were used for frame-by-frame verification.
+There was never any source code released for the original game, so this project is based on reverse engineering (specifically, disassembly of the original binaries).
-See [my blog post](https://lethalguitar.wordpress.com/2019/05/28/re-implementing-an-old-dos-game-in-c-17/) to learn more about the process.
-See [Duke2Reconstructed](https://github.com/lethal-guitar/Duke2Reconstructed) for what the original code might have looked like.
+See [Duke2Reconstructed](https://github.com/lethal-guitar/Duke2Reconstructed) for a complete reconstruction of the original code.

 Try the [web version](https://rigelengine.nikolai-wuttke.de)! (compiled to wasm via Emscripten)